Duckless137/pinhole_camera/README.md

 These calculators are compiled and build for Unix operating systems using the ELF (Executable Linkable File) format.
 You can download these beniaries from the `release` section on the github page.
 If you wish to build them on Windows operating systems, you will need to `git clone` the source code and recompile it using Mingw32-make.
 ## How to use
-1. After adding the binaries to your local directory or `path`, you will need to open a new shell in any directory of your choosing.
+1. After adding the binaries to your current working directory or `path`, you will need to open a new shell in any directory of your choosing.
 2. In your current working directory, create a new file called `pinhole.conf`.
 You may choose a different name, but you will need to pass in the path to the config file to the calculator CLI.
 It should be formatted like so:
 ```